hristozov/oh-my-zsh-config/README.md

 ## Features
 * SVN status (branch, rev, whether it's dirty) in the prompt
 * grunt submodule included
-* modified Gentoo theme (similar to the original Bash prompt)
+* custom theme (based on the Gentoo them, which is itself similar to the original Bash prompt)
 * [git lg](https://coderwall.com/p/euwpig) support
 * various other minor tweaks